 The Best Budget Multi-Device Keyboard: iClever Bluetooth

-This multi-device keyboard from iClever is a pretty obvious clone of a similar Logitech design.
+This multi-device keyboard from iClever is a pretty obvious clone of earlier Apple Magic keyboards.
 But for the price, it’s the cheapest option you can find from a reliable manufacturer.
-The compact layout is designed to work well with PCs and mobile devices, with a slot on top for propping up a phone or tablet.
+The compact layout is designed to work well with PCs and mobile devices.
 The keyboard can switch between three saved Bluetooth connections with the easy-to-spot 1, 2, or 3 keys.
 Its rechargeable battery should last for weeks, and the numpad and symbols for both Windows and macOS on the keys are nice touches.

 The design is a bit derivative, but this keyboard connects to three different Bluetooth PCs, phones, or tablets at once, switching between them with dedicated keys.
 Nice.